boonlogic/amber-python-sdk/README.md

 # API credentials

 An _api-key_ and _api-tenant_ credential pair must be obtained from Boon Logic to use the Amber SDK.
-These provide authentication to the Amber server and will be unique to your obtained license.
+These credentials are unique to your obtained license and provide authentication to the Amber server.

-After importing `boonamber`, you must call `boonamber.set_credentials` to provide the package with your `api_key` and `api_tenant` credential pair:
+After importing the package, you must call `boonamber.set_credentials` to provide the current session with your `api_key` and `api_tenant` credential pair:

 ```
 import boonamber as amber